We may earn income from links in this post. Please read this Disclosure for details.

 Some of the other top things to do in Antigua include studying Spanish at one of the many Spanish language schools, climbing a volcano and visiting the coffee plantation dotted on the lush volcanic slopes nearby.

-As the sun begins to set, people make their way to Barrio de Concepcion, the centre of Quema del Diablo or Burning of the Devil festivities.
+In Antigua this is the epicentre of Quema del Diablo or Burning of the Devil festivities.

 Although other Guatemalan communities celebrate by burning tires in the streets, in the Concepcion neighborhood of Antigua, authorities are trying to keep festivities under control for safety reasons.

-A papier-mâché effigy of the devil serves as a hub for a giant communal bonfire and a firetruck with firefighters were on standby.
+A papier-mâché effigy of the devil serves as a hub for a giant communal bonfire.
+A firetruck with firefighters is always nearby on standby.

-Much like most other Guatemala celebrations, food is a highlight of the Quema del Diablo festival.
-Traditional food stands are packed with goodies including:
+Much like most other Guatemala celebrations, food and drink are highlights of this festival.
+Traditional street food stands are packed with street food goodies including:

-Rubbing shoulders with locals, you can watch as the 10-foot tall devils, such as this one crafted by artist Pablo Godinez Pichiya, get soaked with an incendiary fuel.
+Rubbing shoulders with locals, you can watch as the 10-foot tall devils, such as the one pictured above (crafted by artist Pablo Godinez Pichiya), get soaked with an incendiary fuel.

-The Burning of the Devil – Quema del Diablo – is an incredible way to usher in the Christmas season!
+The Burning of the Devil – La Quema del Diablo – is an incredible (and unique) way to usher in the Christmas season!

 Travel Planner for Burning of the Devil in Guatemala